 4 – Celestron 127EQ PowerSeeker

 The Celestron 127EQ PowerSeeker is one of the best-selling telescopes on Amazon since this device boasts a fine quality at an affordable price.
-For only $200, your young astronomer gets a top class reflecting telescope with 5 inches on an equatorial mount.
+Your young astronomer gets a top class reflecting telescope with 5 inches on an equatorial mount.

 The equatorial mount, however, is not an ideal choice for kids since it needs to be polar aligned and is rather complicated to be configured.
 Having said that, the telescope appears to be a great choice for children of over 10 years of age.